nadinespy/ComplexPy/README.md

 ### Organization of this repository

-This repository is inspired by [Shablona](https://github.com/uwescience/shablona), which is a template project for small scientific python projects.
+This repository is adapted from [Shablona](https://github.com/uwescience/shablona), which is a template project for small scientific python projects.
 It follows the standards and conventions of much of the scientific Python eco-system, making reuse of the code for and collaboration with others easier

 This repository has the following structure: